UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 # For 2 GPUs
 #$ -l gpu=2

+# For 4 GPUs
+#$ -l gpu=4
 ```

+If you ask for one or two GPUs your job can run on any type of GPU since it can fit on
+any of the nodetypes.
+If you ask for four, it can only be a node that has four.
-This will give you either type of GPU.
-If you need to specify one over the other, add a request for that type of node to your jobscript:
+If you need to specify one node type over the others because you need a particular
+Compute Capability, add a request for that type of node to your jobscript:

 ```
 # request a V100 node only
 #$ -ac allow=EF

+# request an A100 node only
+#$ -ac allow=L
 ```

 The [GPU nodes](../Supplementary/GPU_Nodes.md) page has some sample code for running GPU jobs if you need a test example.